Juggernaut (1974 film): Filming

 Filming took place in March and April 1974.

 The film was shot mainly aboard the real cruise ship TS Hamburg.
 The German vessel had recently been sold to the Soviet Black Sea Shipping Company and renamed TS Maxim Gorkiy.
 Before the Soviets began operating the ship for paying passengers, the British production company chartered the ship.

 Advertisements were run in British papers, soliciting extras who would take a lengthy cruise in the North Sea for free, but with the knowledge that the ship would actually seek out the worst possible weather, as the story demanded seas too rough for the lifeboats to be lowered, trapping the passengers on board.
 They received 2,500 applicants and had to select 250.
 Weather was bad; Ian Holm did not go on location but says he heard "reports of horrible storms off Iceland and everybody getting drunk to deal with it.
 The story was the bar closed only between seven and seven-thirty in the morning."

 The ship's charter was negotiated at a set rate in February 1974, while oil prices were continuously skyrocketing due to the still-ongoing 1973 oil crisis.
 As a result, the Soviets, who paid the vessel's operating costs during filming, ended up losing money on the deal.

 Lester says the film was scheduled for ten weeks and completed in six.

 Some interior filming was completed on stages at Pinewood Studios.
 Location shooting was also done in and around London.
 A room at St Thomas' Hospital in Lambeth overlooking the River Thames doubled as the office of the Managing Director of the shipping line.

 The movie marked the film debut of Simon MacCorkindale.

 Reception

 Critical reception

+Before the film came out Lester predicted "the critics are going to wonder where such a picture fits on to the list, what makes it a Richard Lester picture."

 The New York Times called it "a movie without any style and without any characters."
-Stanley Kauffmann of The New Republic wrote- 'Juggernaut missed the boat, but its editing and photography were in themselves thrilling'.
+Stanley Kauffmann of The New Republic wrote, 'Juggernaut missed the boat, but its editing and photography were in themselves thrilling'.
 Pauline Kael said: "The only disaster picture that has redeemed the genre is Richard Lester’s 'Juggernaut,' which kidded the threadbare pants off the same clichés that the other pictures still try to make work."

-Juggernaut holds an 83% rating on Rotten Tomatoes based on six reviews.
+Juggernaut holds an 80% rating on Rotten Tomatoes based on 10 reviews.

 Box Office

+The film was a box office disappointment.
 Lester thought the film was hurt by the fact people thought it was a disaster movie when "that wasn't what it was at all."

 Home media

 The 2005 UK DVD release used the alternate title Terror on the Britannic.
 The film was released on Blu Ray by Kino Lorber on 9 September 2014.

+The film was released on blu ray in the UK on November 18, 2024 by Eureka Entertainnent which is a limited edition of 2000 copies.